-The Ozark Trail: Marble Creek Section is a 11.8 mile moderately trafficked out and back trail located near Ironton, MO that features a river and is rated as moderate.
+The Ozark Trail: Marble Creek Section is a 11.8 mile moderately trafficked out and back trail located near Ironton, Missouri that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash